Parentheses Lyrics

 Constructed to keep one's goods on one's own shelf

-Built well, you're a strong letter I
+Built well you're a strong letter I

 Now and then you can bend

-It's okay to lean over, lean over my way
+It's okay to lean over my way

 You fear that you can't do it all